vakanal/poc/README.md

+## How To Install & Start

+- Install Yarn in your PC
+- Run your command line into the proyect folder
+- Write yarn install and after that yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>